jquense/react-big-calendar/README.md

   Adding a variable called `isDeleted` to each event and filtering overlay events based on that, as it's not getting updated on just rerendering monthView.
   Join us on [Reactiflux Discord](https://discord.gg/reactiflux) community under the channel #libraries if you have any questions.

+- Added classNames in eventEndingRow.js to identify `{x} more` is in current Day, past days or future days.